Lujain-DS/workforce-demand-forecasting/README.md

 The same validation periods were used for both SARIMA and LightGBM.

+The structural-break fold produced the largest forecasting errors for both models, showing the effect of regime change on forecasting performance.

 ## Model Performance

 | Model | MAE | RMSE | WAPE |